Thank you for your interest in our program!

 Fellows will have the opportunity to actively participate in multi-disciplinary breast tumor boards, journal clubs and radiology-pathology conferences.
 Many opportunities also exist for research participation.
 Four weeks of elective time are provided, which can be used for experience in other areas of radiology, other clinical specialties (such as surgery or oncology), or research.
 All fellows are granted an academic appointment at Brown University, which provides access to the university’s diverse resources.

-The fellow will be assigned 8-10 weekends of basic general radiology work, 8-5pm Saturday and 8-3pm Sunday and holidays.
+The fellow will be assigned to daytime general radiology call approximately 1 in every 6 weekends.
 The call is paid as a moonlighting shift.
 Therefore, the fellow can expect to make an additional $20,000-30,000 for the year, with additional moonlighting shifts also available if interested.

 We encourage you to spend some time on our website to get to know our department, people and our city.
 We hope to see you for an interview!